wwWallet/wallet-docs/docs/development-environment-setup/01-getting-started.md

 5. Initiate the flow of Diploma Issuance by selecting the eDiplomas Credential Issuer from the http://127.0.0.1:7777 location.
 6. The eDiplomas Credential Issuer will request the VID of the end-user.
 7. After the user has selected the VID to be sent, the University of Athens will receive the VID and trust it because it was issued by the National VID Issuer who is supposed to be registered on the EBSI Trusted Issuers Registry and have received the corresponding accreditations from a governmental body (Ministry).
 The eDiplomas Credential Issuer will utilize the personalIdentifier from the VID to query the Resource Server to find the diplomas of the end-user (holder).
 8. After the end-user has selected the diplomas to be sent to the wallet, the user will end up in the location http://127.0.0.1:7777.
-After refreshing the page, the diplomas will appear on the screen.
+After refreshing the page, the new diplomas will appear on the screen.